 If you’re wondering how much charcoal is actually in here, the hue might give you a hint: This toothpaste is actually black.
 Though it can make a bit of a mess at your sink, the results are worth it.
-Activated charcoal made from sustainable bamboo is the hero ingredient in this toothpaste, which naturally detoxes and removes odors, making it great for polishing and whitening.
+Activated charcoal made from sustainable bamboo is the hero ingredient in this toothpaste, which claims to naturally detox and remove odors for polishing and whitening.
 This formula also freshens up your breath with coconut oil, mint, spearmint, and peppermint, all while fighting plaque.

 Best Drugstore: Colgate Essential Charcoal Whitening Toothpaste

 Price-wise, this tried-and-true toothpaste is hard to beat.
-But that doesn’t mean it’s lacking in the efficacy department.
-The addition of activated charcoal means you get a subtle brightening effect, while fluoride and micro-cleaning crystals keep teeth strong and white.
+But that doesn’t mean it lacks in the efficacy department.
+The addition of activated charcoal means you may get a subtle brightening effect, while fluoride and micro-cleaning crystals keep teeth strong and white.
 The light grey paste foams nicely and leaves breath super fresh, too.

 Best Whitening Effects: Crest 3D Whitening Therapy Charcoal Deep Clean Toothpaste